-Diabetes is a common but complex diagnosis.
-There are multiple types of diabetes, the most common being type 1 and type 2.
-We will focus on type 2 in this post.
+Diabetes is a chronic health condition.
+There are multiple types of diabetes, but this article will focus on type 2 diabetes.

 Literally!
 Insulin is a molecule that has a specific shape to perfectly fit into receptors on the surface of your cells.
 These receptors act as “locks” to the doors that allow sugar to go from your bloodstream to your cells.
 Only then can the sugar be used as energy.

 A. The locks on cells stop working as well

 This phenomenon is called “insulin resistance.”
 The “locks” on cells are not sensing that insulin is present.
 They are resistant to being unlocked by the “key.”
 When this happens, the sugar in your bloodstream (which we get from food), is unable to get into cells, where it needs to go to be used as energy.
 The sugar builds up in the blood.